 Grad School Expo: Each year, in the fall semester, the Career Development Center hosts an annual Graduate School Expo.
 We invite graduate school reps to join us to meet our very bright, diverse and talented students seeking to pursue graduate and professional study.

-Grad School Month: November is an exciting month of graduate school programs and events.
+Grad School Programming: The Career Development Center offers informative graduate school workshops and events.
 Not only do we host our popular Grad School Expo, but students and alumni take advantage of a variety of informative workshops such as So You Want To Go To Grad School, Going to Grad School Without Going Broke, Make a Statement!
 Personal Statement Workshop, Getting In: Admissions Workshop.
 We welcome graduate school programs to co-sponsor and present on these and other graduate school planning topics.
 Contact us for more information.

 Graduate School Expo Participant Guide: Grad Expo Participants have the opportunity to gain additional exposure in our Grad School Expo Guide.
 The guide is distributed to all attendees and available in the Career Development Center after the Expo.
 Web advertising is also available.
 For more information, visit our Grad School Expo page.